-The recognition of the Human Rights to Water & Sanitation comes with clear obligations for states.
-Governments are mandated to work tirelessly towards achieving universal access to water and sanitation for all, without discrimination, with a special emphasis on those most in need.
-This entails ensuring that these services are not only available but also physically accessible, equitably affordable, safe, and culturally acceptable.
+With the Human Right to Water and Sanitation (HRtWS) recognized, states have the obligation to work towards achieving universal access to water and sanitation for all, without discrimination, prioritizing those most in need.
+Fulfilling the HRtWS necessitates that these services are available, physically accessible, equitably affordable, safe, and culturally acceptable.

 Water Operators' Partnerships (WOPs) are instrumental in driving progress towards realizing the Human Rights to Water & Sanitation.
 These partnerships facilitate the exchange of knowledge and capacity building among utilities, promoting innovation and enhancing operational efficiency.
 By enabling utilities to learn from each other's experiences, adopt best practices, and improve service delivery, WOPs play a pivotal role in establishing resilient and sustainable water and sanitation systems.

-GWOPA's support to operators in realising the Human Rights to Water and Sanitation.
+GWOPA is supporting operators in realizing the Human Rights to Water and Sanitation

 Water and sanitation utilities are essential in providing safe, accessible, and affordable water and sanitation services to communities.
 They work tirelessly to ensure that basic services meet international standards and are available to marginalized and vulnerable populations.